lakowalski/elasticsearch-odm/README.md

 ### Validators

-We also implemented the built-in functionality of Mongoose : maxlength, minlength, enum, min, max, match, required.
+We also implemented the built-in functionalities of Mongoose : maxlength, minlength, enum, min, max, match, required.

 #### maxlength & minlength